soarodrigo0/ebook2audiobook/README.md

     ./ebook2audiobook.sh --headless --ebook 'path_to_ebook'
     Graphic Interface:
     ./ebook2audiobook.sh
 ```

 ### Using Docker
 You can also use Docker to run the eBook to Audiobook converter.
 This method ensures consistency across different environments and simplifies setup.

 #### Running the Docker Container
 To run the Docker container and start the Gradio interface, use the following command:

  -Run with CPU only
 ```powershell
 docker run -it --rm -p 7860:7860 --platform=linux/amd64 athomasson2/ebook2audiobook python app.py
 ```
- -Run with GPU Speedup (Nvida graphics cards only)
+ -Run with GPU Speedup (NVIDIA compatible only)
 ```powershell
 docker run -it --rm --gpus all -p 7860:7860 --platform=linux/amd64 athomasson2/ebook2audiobook python app.py
 ```

 #### Building the Docker Container
 - You can build the docker image with the command:
 '''powershell
 docker build --platform linux/amd64 -t athomasson2/ebook2audiobook .
 '''
 This command will start the Gradio interface on port 7860.(localhost:7860)
-- For more options like running the docker in  mode or making the gradio link public add the `--help` parameter after the `app.py` in the docker launch command
+- For more options add the parameter `--help`

 ## Docker container file locations
 All ebook2audiobooks will have the base dir of `/home/user/app/`